-Today, a less invasive surgical treatment option is available.
-If your doctor recommends surgery for your condition, you may be a candidate for one of three minimally invasive procedures using the da Vinci® robot including procedures to remove uterine fibroids (myomectomy), correct uterine and vaginal vault prolapse (sacrocolpopexy) and remove the uterus (hysterectomy).
+A less invasive surgical treatment option is available.
+If your doctor recommends surgery for your condition, you may be a candidate for a minimally invasive procedure using the da Vinci® robot.

 Through the use of robotic surgery, surgeons are now able to offer a minimally invasive option for complex surgical procedures.
 As a result, robotic surgery is changing the practice of surgery as its known today.
 Robotic-assisted surgery offers breakthrough capabilities that enable surgeons to operate through smaller incisions and have been found to reduce blood loss, pain, recovery time, and the familiar unwanted side effects of other treatments.

 Steward Health Care's robotic surgeons tailor each surgical procedure for the individual patient, with a specially trained robotic surgery team working together to provide comprehensive care before, during and after the surgery.